-To set preferences, choose Edit > Preferences (Windows) or MegAlign Pro > Preferences (Macintosh).
+To set preferences on Windows, choose Edit > Preferences.
+On Macintosh, choose MegAlign Pro > Preferences (macOS 12 and lower) or MegAlign Pro > Settings (macOS 13 and higher).
 Click any of the four items on the left to open the preferences dialog for that item, then follow the steps in the sections below.
 After setting preferences, click Apply and OK to save your changes or Cancel to ignore any changes.
 Alternatively, click Restore Defaults to return to the default settings for that dialog.